KaiJi7/KaiJi-Deployment/README.md

 # Deployment

-Helm chart for the project KaiS.
+Helm chart for the project KaiJi.

-## Setup KaiS
+## Setup KaiJi

 ### 1. MongoDB